Obfuscating Kernel Drivers Without Crashing

 int result = KC_ADD(a, b);

-KC_INT() wraps the same idea around storage.
-Integers and pointers are XOR’d with a compile-time key on write and decoded on read, with full operator overloading (+=, -=, ++, --, comparisons) so obfuscated values behave like normal variables.
-The key derivation is (__COUNTER__ + 1) * 0x45D9F3Bu ^ __LINE__ * 0x1B873593u, different for every instantiation.
+KC_INT() applies the same principle to storage.
+Integers and pointers are XOR’d with a compile-time key on write and decoded on read.
+Full operator overloading (+=, -=, ++, --, comparisons) lets obfuscated values behave syntactically like their unobfuscated counterparts.
+The key for each instantiation derives from (__COUNTER__ + 1) * 0x45D9F3Bu ^ __LINE__ * 0x1B873593u, so no two instances share a key.

-The concept: take structured control flow and transform it into a state machine.
-Every basic block becomes a case in a switch statement inside a dispatch loop.
-The original structure, which block follows which and what conditions lead where, gets encoded in state transitions rather than the control flow graph itself.
+The idea is to dissolve structured control flow into a state machine.
+Every basic block in the original function becomes a case in a switch statement inside a dispatch loop.
+The logical relationships between blocks, which block follows which and under what conditions, are encoded in state variable transitions rather than in the control flow graph.
+The original branching structure vanishes entirely.

 void process_request(int type) {